libsabl/storage-pool-js-temp/README.md

 `readOnly` indicates the transaction should be executed in a read-only mode if the target storage service supports it.

-Isolation level describes known [isolation levels](#https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels) which may or may not be supported by an underlying storage driver.
-Implementation authors may choose to ignore an unsupported isolation level or throw an exception.
+`isolationLevel` describes known [**isolation levels**](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Isolation_levels) which may or may not be supported by an underlying storage driver.
+If an unsupported isolation level is requested, implementation authors may choose to ignore it or throw an exception.